ferbueno/polymer-particles/README.md

 # \<polymer-particles\>

-A polymer integration with particles Js!
+A polymer integration with particles.js!

 Special thanks to Vincent Garreau for his amazing library!